Version 4: Applicable from: 01 August 2023

 Our linked data programme links a range of external (administrative and geographical) data to study records to build up a fuller picture of participants’ lives.
 With your permission, we use your contact details and personal information to link data from government agencies (e.g., health records from the NHS and financial records from the Department for Work and Pensions) to your study record.
 Data from these government agencies is generated when you use their services and are known as ‘administrative records.’

 We also use your address to add information about the area in which you live (e.g., pollution levels) and about your property (e.g., energy efficiency of your home).
 We do not ask your permission for these linkages.

 Collect and analyse your biological samples

-With your permission, we collected blood samples from you during the Age 46 survey to carry out health and genetic research.
-If you gave permission, DNA will be extracted from your blood sample and will be used for genetic research.
-Your DNA will be stored in an accredited laboratory for research purposes.
+With your permission, we collected blood samples from you as part of the Age 46 survey to carry out health and genetic research.
+If you gave permission, DNA has been extracted from your blood sample for genetic research.
+Your blood samples and DNA are stored in an accredited laboratory for research purposes.

-Share our research data
+Share our research data with the research community

 Share our research findings